-Reduced costs: Onshore QA testing is often cheaper than offshore QA testing, as most countries have lower labor costs.
+Reduced costs: Onshore QA testing is often cheaper, as most countries have lower labor costs.

 Fewer security risks

-Offshore QA testing comes with a number of security risks, unlike onshore QA testing, which can be a major concern for businesses.
+Onshore QA testing, can be a major concern for businesses.
 These risks can be serious and can potentially damage your business.
 However, they can be mitigated by working with a reputable and trustworthy software testing company.